Apolarity, Hessian and Macaulay polynomials: Plane cubics

 In this section we will investigate the relations between the Hessian and the Macaulay polynomial associated to any smooth cubic in $\mathbb{P}^2$.
 It is the first interesting case to analyze in the plane, in fact in the conic case the two polynomials turn out to be trivially equal (up to scalar multiplication).

 Recall that the \emph{Hasse pencil} is the one-parameter family of curves defined by

-The starting point of our analysis is just to recall that any smooth cubic in $\p^2$ is projectively equivalent to a cubic in the Hasse pencil for a certain $ a\in\C, a^3\neq 1, a\neq \infty$.
+Any smooth cubic in $\p^2$ is projectively equivalent to a cubic in the Hasse pencil for a certain $ a\in\C$, $a^3\neq 1$.
 Hence we can reduce the problem of studying planar cubics to the analysis of the cubics in (\ref{fascio di Hasse}).
 If $a=0$ we simply get the Fermat cubic and, as already seen in Example \ref{fermat}, $H_0=M_0=xyz$.
 From now on we will suppose $a \not = 0$.
 The Jacobian ideal of $f_a(x,y,z)$ is